graphite-project/whisper/README.md

                  (default: now)
   --json         Output results in JSON form
-  --pretty       Show human-readable timestamps instead of unix times --drop         Specify 'nulls' to drop all null values.
+  --pretty       Show human-readable timestamps instead of unix times --drop=DROP    Specify 'nulls' to drop all null values.
 Specify 'zeroes' to
                  drop all zero values.
-This option can be used more than once.
+Specify 'empty' to drop both null and zero values.
+This option may be used more than once.
 ```

 whisper-info.py